Mlor10/indieProject/README.md

 only trading and selling Digimon cards.
 Also, with the addition of users being able to talk to one another through thread posts about the latest Digimon cards or the trading card game in general.
-It will hopefully boost the popularity of the Digimon trading card game and prevent it from losing popularity and disappearing from the trading card game.
+It will hopefully boost the popularity of the Digimon trading card game and prevent it from losing popularity and disappearing from the trading card game industry.

 **Project Technologies/Techniques**
 - Database